VoxeLibre/VoxeLibre/mods/ITEMS/vl_projectile/api.md

 ## Custom Projectile Behaviors

 The projectile API supports specifying the behaviors that a projectile will exhibit.
-There are two standard behaviors provided with the API: `vl_projectile.collides_with_solids` and `vl_projectile.collides_with_entities`.
+There are several standard behaviors provided with the API:

+* `vl_projectile.collides_with_solids`: handles collisions between projectiles and solid nodes
+* `vl_projectile.collides_with_entities`: handles collisions between projectiles and entities by checking nearby entities
+* `vl_projectile.raycast_collides_with_entities`: handles collisions between projectils and entities by performing a raycast check along the path of movement.

 Custom behaviors can be provided by adding a function with the signature `function(self, dtime, entity_def, projectile_def)` to the list of behaviors a projectile supports.